YosysHQ/yosys/docs/source/using_yosys/more_scripting/selections.rst

 Module and design context
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Commands can be executed in *module/* or *design/* context.
-Until now all commands have been executed in design context.
+Until now, all commands have been executed in design context.
 The :cmd:ref:`cd` command can be used to switch to module context.